TwoBitCliff/typing-game/README.md

     - As a first time visitor, I want to easily navigate the site.
     - As a first time visitor, I want to be able to test my typing speed.

-  - Returning Visitor Goals
+ - Casual Users
+     - As a casual user, I would like to try out a simple game.

-    - As a returning visitor, I want to
+     - As a casual user, I would like to test my typing speed.

+ - Office Users
+    - As an office worker, I would like to develop my typing speed.

-  - Frequent Visitor goals
+ - Teachers

-    - As a frequent visitor, I want to
+    - As a teacher, I would like to use the site to develop the typing speeds of my students.

 - Design